o3de/o3de.org/content/docs/userguide/emfx-1.25-transition-guide.md

 ---
-description: ' Information for developers on changes to EMotion FX in &ALY; version 1.25. '
+description: ' Information for developers on changes to EMotion FX in Lumberyard version 1.25. '
 title: EMotion FX transition guide version 1.25
 ---